Cairnarvon/uptime/doc/index.rst

 .. function:: _uptime_syllable

    Syllable-specific uptime.
-This does nothing at this point.
+It assumes the ``mtime`` of the first pseudo-terminal's master device, :file:`/dev/pty/mst/pty0`, is the boot time, and subtracts that from the current time to find the uptime.

+   This function does not require a working :mod:`ctypes`.

 .. function:: _uptime_windows